a9977321/Phantom-Domain-2019/README.md

 General:

 - A "revealed" means the ability is included in the partial profile to be publicated at the beginning of the game.
-- A "rule" means ...
 "Active" means the ability needs to be activated by the user and handled by mod like a request.
 "Passive" means the ability is automatically triggered once the prerequisities are met.
 "Rule" means the ability is not triggered to take effect and rather works as a part of the rule.
 - 0.5 tokens will be recorded by mod as well as given in the token info.